How we designed and built an app in just 5 days

 an event in which people work in groups on software or hardware projects, with the goal of creating a functioning product by the end of the event.

-We've recently returned to Bristol after a week in a makeshift studio in Cornwall for our annual Hackathon event.
+For a recent annual Hackathon event, we set up a makeshift studio in Fowey, Cornwall.
 Whilst away, we designed and built apps for Pilates instructors to create personalised video lessons for their students, from scratch, in just a week.
 This is how we did it.

 Starting with a brief, very much like a client would provide in the real world, we had to quickly extract a set of requirements, written from the user's point of view.